 Heads up: For a couple of reasons related to early writing methods, the first forty-five issues archived here are “pre last review” and haven’t been fully re-reviewed yet.
 Please forgive typos and miscellaneous mistakes if you see them!
 They are also less structured than more recent issues and thus haven’t been split into multiple notes.
 (Yet?)

-Welcome to new subscribers coming from my short stint at Kottke.org this week.
-I hope you enjoyed what I posted there.
+Welcome to new subscribers this week coming from my short stint at Kottke.org, I hope you enjoyed what I posted there.